saramammar/github-slideshow/README.md

 Ensure the main branch is up to date:
 ` git pull `

+If you want to undo the last git pull:
+` git reset --hard master@{"10 minutes ago"} `

 Merge your branch:
 ` git merge my-slide `